iotaledger/iota.py/docs/tutorials.rst

 index of the generated address, and don't forget, that the method returns a ``dict`` with a list of addresses, even if it contains only one.
-For more detailed explanation on how addresses are generated in PyOTA, refer to the :ref:`Generating Addresses` page.
+For more detailed explanation on how addresses are generated in PyOTA, refer to the :ref:`adresses:Generating Addresses` page.

 We also attach a custom :py:class:`Tag` to our :py:class:`ProposedTransaction`.
 Note, that if our ``trytes_encrypted_data`` was longer than the maximum payload